mattbo/challenge2/README.md

 # challenge2
-This is a temporary repo to demonstrate some git stuff.
+This is where I submit my homework and describe what I've done.